arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 Parser now deals with a simpler task of checking that elements fit this pre-defined structure, and can point places where 'structure' does not match 'content'.

-Good bye old times when one deleted bracket caused complete rebuild of ast and numerous errors.
+Good bye old times when one deleted bracket caused complete rebuild of AST and numerous errors.